Chrischuck/coding-challenge/README.md

 `http://localhost:8080/dashboard`
  This route is only accesable only when a user is logged in.
 It allows the admin to create, read, update, and delete their toppings and sizes for the pizza.

+## Under the hood

+### Front End

+The front end is built on React, Redux, React Router 4, and Redux Thunk.
+Routes and (some of the) reducers are loaded asyncronously.
+Testing is done with Jest and Enzyme.

+### Front End

+The front end is built on React, Redux, React Router 4, and Redux Thunk.
+Routes and (some of the) reducers are loaded asyncronously.
+Testing is done with Jest and Enzyme.

+### Database

+The database is mysql.
+There are 4 tables: admins, orders, sizes, and toppigns